 How to Cuddle with an Elephant Seal

 Once in a great while I come across something so profoundly touching that I am compelled to share it.
 I was astonished by a video of a woman interacting with an elephant seal in Gold Harbour on remote South Georgia island, located in the South Atlantic off the east coast of South America.
 In the video, she sits on the ground next to a seal; the animal gradually creeps closer and cuddles up to her, repeatedly reaching up to touch noses.
 It is the purest example of trust and affection between humans and animals I have ever seen.
 The video was removed just two days later and the owner’s YouTube account was closed, to the consternation of all who saw it and those who had not yet seen it but had heard the excitement over the footage.
 Later, it reappeared, posted by a different user.
-That account holder eventually had to take it down due to copyright infringement issues, but now it has again been posted here.
+That account holder eventually had to take it down due to copyright infringement issues, but now it has reappeared in several YouTube videos, thus I can once again feature it here.
 I have no idea how long it will stay up, but for the moment I hope many people take the time to watch.